awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-app.md

 ## Properties<a name="aws-resource-pinpoint-app-properties"></a>

 `Name`  <a name="cfn-pinpoint-app-name"></a>
 The display name of the application\.
+This name is displayed as the **Project name** on the Amazon Pinpoint console\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)